fekerel/cbrn-to-fakeapi/AI-IDE-MASTER-PROMPT.md

 Additional mandate (must follow): Cover every endpoint in `openapi.json`
 - For this experiment you MUST cover every endpoint listed in `openapi.json`.
 For each endpoint, add a core service method (if missing), a scenario method, and a single `.spec.ts` test.
 If an endpoint cannot be exercised in this environment, add a short TODO test explaining why (see GUIDE.md for the exemption format).
-- After running tests, ensure `coverage/summary.json` shows `openapi.untestedCount: 0`.
-If not, add/adjust tests until coverage is complete.
+- After running tests, ensure every endpoint is actually exercised by at least one test; add or adjust tests until coverage is complete.

 4) Run and deliver
 - Run tests exactly as documented in GUIDE and fix failures.